Our Sponsor a Child Program in Zambia works with underprivileged children by sponsoring their education and providing support.

 24 schools have been positively impacted

 In the past schools have purchased printers, photocopiers, and run feeding programs from the funds they got from sponsorship.
 Linda Community School uses their fund to sponsor their children who pass grade 7 but who cannot afford to move up to a Basic School for grade 8 without financial assistance.
+In 2018 we have 115 children being sponsored.

 Please email Sharon on firstname.lastname@example.org for more information.